juanmcasillas/dcsmappings_releases/README.md

 # DCSMapping Releases

+## Changelog (15/12/2022)

+* Added support for keyboard buttons in BLButtons template device.
+See [BLButtons](https://github.com/juanmcasillas/BLButtons ) and [BLCombo](https://github.com/juanmcasillas/ESP32-BLE-Combo) repos for more info.

 ## Changelog (08/12/2022)

 * Added a new button to collect info.
 This button collect the input configuration so I can debug the problem.